RIDICS/ITJakub/README.md

 * Copy this folder to target server
 * Optionally update `{SERVICE_NAME}.SetParameters.xml` files with desired target path (site) in IIS
 * Run script `DeploySolution.ps1`
+  * This script run DB Migrator to update database schema, deploy the services and configure permissions to logs folders (allow logging).
   * -disableInteractive this parameter disable waiting for user input after each service deployment
   * -test run deployment simulation, it doesn't deploy anything but it creates a report